THE CLUBHOUSE MODEL

 HOPE FORT BEND CLUBHOUSE

-The clubhouse is a psycho social program, involved in the community where individuals living with mental condition are empowered to gain confidence and independence.
-Recovery of mental conditions are achieved through individuals living and working together to discover and build new and hidden talents.
+The Clubhouse is a psycho-social program, involved in the community where individuals living with mental health conditions are empowered to gain confidence and independence.
+Recovery of mental health conditions is achieved through individuals living and working together to discover and build new and hidden talents.

 THE CLUBHOUSE MODEL